veger/linter-spell-go/README.md

 Use the Atom Package Manager and search for "linter-spell-go", or run `apm install linter-spell-go` from command line interface.

+## Configuration
+The following settings are available:

+* **Check Strings** - When checked spell checking is enabled for strings

 ## Prerequisites

 * [linter-spell](https://atom.io/packages/linter-spell)